 If you haven’t been fortunate enough to find pitching guidelines then you’ll need to do your own research.
 These are the kinds of questions you should be asking yourself.
 If you’re organised, you could even note these things down in a spreadsheet along with the editor’s contact details to make pitching quicker and easier the next time around.

 - What does their audience demographic look like?
 Are they male, female, what age are they, and what are their interests and budgets?
 This information might not be immediately obvious, especially with more general sites but it’s worth investigating.
 Their ‘about’ page might include all of this information.

 - What content have they published already?
 One of the cardinal pitching sins is pitching something they’ve already published.
-You’ll either get ignored or get a snooty email in response if you do this, and that’s no way to start a potential working relationship.
-Always have a cursory browse of what they’ve published in the past year or two, and ensure that your pitch doesn’t sound similar to anything they’ve already published.
+You’ll either get ignored or get a snooty email in response if you do this and that’s no way to start a potential working relationship.
+Always have a cursory browse of what they have published in the past year or two, and ensure that your pitch doesn’t sound similar to anything they’ve already published.

 - What kind of article style do they publish?
 Do they prefer listicles or long-form articles?
 News pieces or feature pieces?
 Personal narratives or research-based articles?
 Paying attention to how they structure their articles can help you structure the perfect pitch.

 - What style of English do they use and do they use Oxford commas?
 US English, UK English, Oxford commas, and other variations of grammar rules are worth checking before you pitch (assuming you’re pitching to an English language publication).
 We personally like to write my pitch in the same style as the publication since we work with magazines all over the world.
 The free writing and editing tool Grammarly can help you out with this.

 A pitch is something that is simple in theory but has a lot riding on it.
 Getting editors to open your pitch is difficult enough, and then you need to keep them hooked on your idea.